 It certainly didn’t keep you from working all the time.
 You’ve always been able to make the transition from film to TV series and TV movies for so many decades.
 You make it look very easy, don’t you?

 I was very well-trained.
 You know, theater is where I began.
 I just found every single role was like a puzzle—‘Ooh, what’s this.
-Okay, there’s something in here, let’s try to find out what it is.’
+Okay, there’s something in here.
+Let’s try to find out what it is.’
 The excitement of finding a new role, something different or something new, is very inspiring.
 That has always been the reason to keep doing this.
 I also do that with the students when I teach, I try to help them find that ongoing interest in what they’re doing, so they’re not doing the same stuff all the time.
-I remember when I was at The Actors Studio—we have a West Coast branch where I would go to every once in a while, depending on how busy I was working—I often tried something I had never done before.
+When I was at The Actors Studio—we have a West Coast branch where I would go to every once in a while, depending on how busy I was working—I often tried something I had never done before.
 And fail, and learn from it.
 When you see somebody do something, ‘Ah, I never thought of that.
 That’s a good idea.’
-That kind of stimulus from colleages has been part of my whole creative life.
-And we need that, because we only work intermittently, and when you work, you got to deliver.
+That kind of stimulus from colleagues has been part of my whole creative life.
+And we need that because we only work intermittently, and when you work, you got to deliver.
 So in between, what do you do?
 [Laughs.]

 That’s very interesting advice to give to young students.